 4. Sample the region’s produce

-Head to Kate’s Corner – a brightly painted shed on the corner of Esk-Hampton Road and Blanck Road – which transforms into a mini farmer’s market on weekends.
+Head to Kate’s Corner – a brightly painted shed on the corner of Esk-Hampton Road and Blanck Road – which transforms into a mini farmer’s market on Saturdays.

 Plan your visit to this roadside stall for breakfast and sample local bread and pastries from the local baker or breakfast treats from the food truck.